Cuetlajuchitlán: Complex 8

 Located some 200 meters outside the area previously explored, it is a vast complex consisting of a square surrounded by platforms with housing units, which in turn, had their respective water tanks and a water channel.
 The center has a great platform where probably the house of an elite person was placed, perhaps the person who ruled Cuetlajuchitlán at that time.

 Storage areas

 In several ports of the site are some constructions with shape and dimensions similar to storage areas, possibly for grain, food, or manufactured products.
 These underground deposits were built with limestone walls and floor slabs.
 A large amount of ceramic pots fragments were found in these.

 Site access

-The site is located at kilometer 188 of the Cuernavaca - Acapulco highway, 3 kilometers southeast of Paso Morelos, Huitzuco de los Figueroa, where there is access to the site.
+The site is located at kilometer 188 of the Cuernavaca–Acapulco highway (Federal Highway 95D), 3 kilometers southeast of Paso Morelos, Huitzuco de los Figueroa, where there is access to the site.
 Site visits are Tuesday through Sunday from 10:00 to 17:00.